 Always use a Conversational Tone

 Copywriting must always be conversational if you want to keep your audience engaged.
 While it may be tempting to position your brand as highly intellectual and academic, you’re likely to shut out your audience, if you do so.

-A huge majority of the people today aren’t the comfortable reading jargon-filled, academic style of writing.
+A huge majority of people today aren’t comfortable reading jargon-filled, academic style of writing.
 Instead, they prefer simpler language that reflects regular day-to-day conversations.

 Here are a few tips to help you achieve that:

 - Use simple, plain language – if you can’t explain something in simple words, then it means you haven’t understood it properly.